Logius-standaarden/API-Design-Rules/DesignRules.md

       <dd>
          <ul>
             <li> Step 1: The base path MUST contain a version number.</li>
-            <li> Step 2: Each url of the server object of the OpenAPI Specification must include a version number.</li>
+            <li> Step 2: Each url of the server object of the OpenAPI Specification MUST include a version number.</li>
-            <li> Step 3: The version in the OAS file must be the same as the version in the base path.</li>
+            <li> Step 3: The version in the OAS file MUST be the same as the version in the base path.</li>
          </ul>
       </dd>
    </dl>